snowdrop/narayana-spring-boot/README.md

-By default, [Narayana Transactional driver](https://www.narayana.io/docs/api/com/arjuna/ats/jdbc/TransactionalDriver.html) is used to enlist a relational database to a JTA transaction which provides a basic XAResource enlistment and recovery as well as a simple pooling mechanism.
+By default, [Narayana Transactional driver](https://www.narayana.io/docs/api/com/arjuna/ats/jdbc/TransactionalDriver.html) is used to enlist a relational database to a JTA transaction which provides a basic XAResource enlistment and recovery as well as a simple pooling mechanism which is disabled as default.
+See [TransactionalDriverProperties](narayana-spring-boot-core/src/main/java/dev/snowdrop/boot/narayana/core/properties/TransactionalDriverProperties.java) for more details.

 > Be aware that Narayana Transactional driver automatically set transaction isolation level to `Connection.TRANSACTION_SERIALIZABLE`, which might change default behaviour of the used database system!